If you’re buying your first pool cue, chances are that you’re still new to the game. Get, how to choose a pool cue tip that will take you a long way.

-Below I will be explaining how the different density will affect the cue ball plays so that it would be easier for you to identify the type of game you would prefer and choose the perfect pool cue tip type that would suit you the best, I will be breaking them down in a much simpler form, soft, medium and hard.
+Below I will be explaining how the different densities will affect the cue ball plays so that it would be easier for you to identify the type of game you would prefer and choose the perfect pool cue tip type that would suit you the best, I will be breaking them down in a much simpler form, soft, medium and hard.

 Soft and super soft tips

 If you are a player that loves to play those English or any other skilled and cut shots on the table, I would recommend that a soft tip is just the right fit for you.
-The soft tip gives the ultimate cue ball control abilities, the persons that would normally use a soft tip in their game are normally high skill level players of the game.
+The soft tip gives the ultimate cue ball control abilities, the persons that would normally use a soft tip in their game are normally high-skill level players of the game.

-The disadvantages of using a soft tip on your cue stick are that it is very easy to become worn out, it also takes a lot of maintenance.
-A soft tip does not give much power to the cue ball and is not recommended to you for the breaking of a game, most players that use a soft tip or super-soft tip would normally have more than obe shaft for their cue so that they won’t easily damage their cue tip.
+The disadvantages of using a soft tip on your cue stick are that it is very easy to become worn out, and it also takes a lot of maintenance.
+A soft tip does not give much power to the cue ball and is not recommended to you for the breaking of a game, most players that use a soft tip or super-soft tip would normally have more than one shaft for their cue so that they won’t easily damage their cue tip.

 Hard and Extra Hard

-How To Install A Pool Cue Tip
+How To Install A Pool Cue Tip?
+(In 5 Easy Steps)

-You are looking to install a different tip on your cue stick but you can’t be bothered to send the cue to the manufacture and then have to be added to the waiting list before getting your cue back.
+You are looking to install a different tip on your cue stick but you can’t be bothered to send the cue to the manufacturer and then have to be added to the waiting list before getting your cue back.
 Here we have some simple steps on how you can change or repair your tip by yourself.

 It will also save you at least $12-$18 dollars each time your tip needs to be changed, most professionals normally like to change their tip by themself, it is super easy and fast.
 I am sure you can find the necessary utensils around the household to repair your cue tip.

-It’s then important to make sure the surface is very smooth and clean, it would be great if you were in possession of sandpaper or honing steel so that you could gently smooth the surface down or sand it down.
+- Step 2 – It’s then important to make sure the surface is very smooth and clean, it would be great if you were in possession of sandpaper or honing steel so that you could gently smooth the surface down or sand it down.
 It’s common that some person uses nail polish remover as well, the polish is said to contain acetone which is said to help remove any old leftover glue on the tip.

-You’re going to now place the tip carefully place the tip on the ferrule, please make sure that the tip lies flat on the ferrule.
+- Step 4 – You’re going to now place the tip carefully place the tip on the ferrule, please make sure that the tip lies flat on the ferrule.

-We do hope you have gained something out of this article on How To Choose A Pool Cue Tip, we hope this has opened up your thoughts on ways to figure out what is the best pool tip for you to be using.
+We do hope you have gained something out of this article on How To Choose A Pool Cue Tip, we hope this has opened up your thoughts on ways to figure out what is the perfect pool tip for you to be using.
 Feel free to check out some other related articles we have here in the informational guide on the main menu as well.

 When buying a pool tip you should make sure that you are fully aware of the tip you are about to get and the game it plays best with, you can’t be buying a soft pool cue tip to get the best break with, that won’t work so its best educatee your self before jumping into your pockets.